logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat.md

 ### Possible cause

 Filebeat couldn't find any files or events.

-To view the output of your logs and view the INFO message, use the following configuration:
+You can view and manage your logging output by opening the `filebeat.yml` config file and navigating to the logging section inside it:

 ```yaml
 logging.level: debug